redquartista/LPC2900_GPIO_Driver/README.md

 # LPC2900_GPIO_Driver
-The repository contains my implemntation to read and write to GPIO available on NXP's LPC2900 microcontroller
+The repository contains my implemntation to read from and write to the GPIOs available on NXP's LPC2900 microcontroller